Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Amazon.

-Given n numbers, find the greatest common denominator between them.
+Given n numbers, find the greatest common denominator (GCD) between them.

 For example, given the numbers [42, 56, 14], return 14.